eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 			return NULL (because self-loops are not allowed).

+				[Note that this if-statement is executed if I forbid self-loops.]

 		Else,

 			return new directed edge from node *v* to node *w*, storing element *x*.